kevinoh45TuD/pp3-connect-game/README.md

 ### Game

 If the user picks option 1 a new game will start.
-The user will be show an empty connect board with the available options 1-7 above.
+The user will be shown an empty connect board with the available options 1-7 above.
 Selecting an option will drop a red token into this column, the computer will take a turn dropping a yellow token.

 ![Game Screen](/docs-pictures/pp3-gamescreen.png)